 Many people think that if the injury occurred before an accident took place, they can’t be compensated for it.
 However, if that car accident intensified your injury, then you’re entitled to compensation to cover the medical bills.

-See below for an in-depth guide on how pre-existing injuries are handled whenever they are involved in a car crash of any sort.
+See below for an in-depth guide on how you can expect to deal with pre-existing injuries and car accidents.

 Who Is Responsible for Your Injury?